Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

 \subsubsection{Convergence}

 We finally come back to the Gaussian copula case.
 This time, we study the influence of the sample size $n$, ranging from $n=100$ to $n=5000$.
-We report the results of simulations without outliers ($\varepsilon=0.00$) and with {\it top-left} outliers ($\varepsilon=0.10$, independently of the sample size) in Figure~\ref{FigureGaussn}.
+We report the results of simulations without outliers ($\varepsilon=0.00$) and with {\it top-left} outliers ($\varepsilon=0.05$ and $\varepsilon=0.1$, independently of the sample size) in Figure~\ref{FigureGaussn}.

 When there are no outliers, we observe the $\sqrt{n}$ consistency of all the estimators, as predicted by the theory.
-Moreover, as expected, the MLE method yields the best estimator in this case, as expected (it is asymptotically efficient).
+The CML method yields the best estimator in this case.
 However, when there are outliers, the situation is dramatically different.
 All the estimators have an incompressible bias, and only their variances will decrease to $0$.
 However, we already observed that the MMD estimators are a lot more robust to outliers: indeed, here, their bias is (much) smaller than the other competing methods.
 Note that the hierarchy between the different methods is unaffected by the sample size.